GGayton/ProjectyBoi-v1.1/README.txt

 Currently, the projector and camera are microsynced using the HDMI signal output (~60hz).
 The signal is faster than the projector allows - its not truly projecting at this speed.
-The camera is microsynced using an option that summarised by "take picture - wait for signal".
+The camera is microsynced using an option that summarised by "Wait for signal and then take picture".
 Replacing hardware will likely require a new solution to this microsync problem (good thing - this can be improved).

 The camera is controlled using an API called vimba - replacing the camera will require an entirely new